Skip to main content

 The same deviations are defined as for Digital Twin solution providers.

-API paths SHOULD be versioned only holding the major version of the AAS specification, for instance /v3/.
+APIAPI An API is a way for two or more computer programs to communicate with each other. paths SHOULD be versioned only holding the major version of the AAS specification, for instance /v3/.

 3.1.3 Available Data Types